 Alberta Wetland Rapid Evaluation Tool - Actual (ABWRET-A) Guide

 ABWRET-A is an instruction manual of standardized methods for assessing the relative value of wetlands.
 ABWRET allows for the rapid assessment of some of the important natural functions of wetlands and assigns the wetlands a value category based on the results of the assessment.
-A QWSP is required to assess the relative value of the wetland using the Alberta Wetland Rapid Evaluation Tool during the field assessment of a wetland.
-The data gathering by the QWSP is submitted to AEP where a support technician generates the off-site indicator scores to determine the wetland value category: A, B, C, or D. The category assists AER and the applicant in decisions about wetland avoidance, minimization, replacement, and replacement ratios.
+An AP is required to assess the relative value of the wetland using the Alberta Wetland Rapid Evaluation Tool during the field assessment of a wetland.
+The data gathering by the AP is submitted to AEP where a support technician generates the off-site indicator scores to determine the wetland value category: A, B, C, or D. The category assists AEP and the applicant in decisions about wetland avoidance, minimization, replacement, and replacement ratios.
 The purpose of this standardized approach is to provide consistency, transparency, and comparability for assessing wetland functions and determining wetland value.
 ABWRET-A guides are available for both the White Area and the Green Area.